shalant/dynamicwine215/README.md

 ![nodejs logo](/images/200px-Node.js_logo.svg.png)

 ## Special Gotchas of your projects (Problems you faced, unique elements of your project)
-### Coding google maps, filters, CRUD operations, and  Passport.js authentication were each personal mountains.
+### Coding google maps, filters, CRUD operations, UI/UX, deploying to Heroku, mastering >100 Github commits, and  Passport.js authentication were each personal mountains.
 The group had to restart two separate times.
 On the bright side, each failure WAS accompanied by learning.

 ## Technical Description of your project like- Installation, Setup, How to contribute.
 ### From the command line, type "git clone https://github.com/carolinetwyman/dynamicwine.git".
 Then type "npm install," and "npm start."